JakeSidSmith/tsb/README.md

 };
 ```

-If any variables are resolved to `undefined` during a build, that is: both defined as `undefined` in your config and not exposed by your environment, then the build will error.
+If any variables are resolved to `undefined` during a build (both defined as `undefined` in your config and not exposed by your environment) then the build will error.

 ### All config options